Serialization

 - Creating the Book Object: Initialize a

-object with default values. - Serialization:
+Bookobject with default values. - Serialization:

 - Create an

-. - Instantiate an
+XmlWriterobject to write tobooks.xml. - Instantiate an

-with the type of object to serialize (Book
+XmlSerializerwith the type of object to serialize (Bookin this case). - Call

-method, passing in the writer and thebook
+Serialize()method, passing in the writer and thebookobject.

-object into XML format and writes it to the file books.xml
+This converts the Book object into XML format and writes it to the file books.xml.

 - Deserialization: